NCERT Solutions Class 11 Chemistry Chapter 3 – Free PDF Download

 |Tendency to gain electrons for an isolated gaseous atom is its electron gain enthalpy.||Tendency to attract the shared pairs of electrons for an atom which is in chemical compound is its electronegativity.|

 Q-23) How would you react to the statement that the electronegativity of N on the Pauling scale is 3.0 in all the nitrogen compounds?

 Ans.)
 Electronegativity is a variable property of any element.
 Electronegativity is different for different compounds.
-Hence the given statement “The electronegativity of Nitrogen on Pauling scale measures 3.0 for all nitrogen compounds” is incorrect.
-Because the electronegativity of Nitrogen is different in NO2 and NH3.
+Hence, the given statement “The electronegativity of Nitrogen on Pauling scale measures 3.0 for all nitrogen compounds” is incorrect.
+This is because the electronegativity of Nitrogen is different in NO2 and NH3.

 (a) gains an electron

 (a) As an atom expels a single electron, so the quantity of electron decreases by 1 but the nuclear charge does not change.
 Thus, the electron-electron repulsion decreases in an atom.
 So, there is an increase in the effective nuclear charge.
 Thus, there is a decrease in the radius of an atom.

 (b) There is an increase in the size of an atom when it gains an electron.
 As it gains an electron then the quantity of electrons raises by 1.
 Thus, the electron-electron repulsion increases in an atom.
 There is an increase in effective nuclear charge as the quantity of proton remains unchanged.
 Thus, there is an increase in the radius of an atom.

 Q-25) Would you expect the first ionization enthalpies for two isotopes of the same element to be the same or different?
 Justify your answer

 Ans.)
 Ionization enthalpy of any atom relies on its number of protons and electrons.
 But, the isotopes of any element have an equal number of electrons and protons.
 Thus, the 1st ionization enthalpy of two isotopes of a single element is the same.